alandefreitas/small/README.md

 === "File amalgamation"

-    Because containers are header-only, you can directly copy the contents from the `source` directory to your project.
+    Because containers are header-only, you can directly copy the contents from the `source` directory into your project.

     In that case, you are responsible for setting the appropriate target include directories and any compile definitions you might require.